backstage/backstage/docs/integrations/azure/discovery.md

 id: discovery
 title: Azure DevOps Discovery
 sidebar_label: Discovery
-# prettier-ignore
+# prettier-ignore: ""
+description:
-description: Automatically discovering catalog entities from repositories in an Azure DevOps organization
+  Automatically discovering catalog entities from repositories in an Azure DevOps organization
 ---

 The Azure DevOps integration has a special discovery processor for discovering